shimspedy/sengov/content/states/new-york/erik-dilan/_index.md

 seo_title: "contact Representative Erik Dilan"
 subheader:
      greeting: Contact Representative Erik Dilan
-     description: Erik Martin Dilan, born on May 11, 1974, is an American politician and a member of the Democratic Party.
-He represents the 54th district of the New York Assembly, which includes the Brooklyn neighborhoods of Bushwick, Cypress Hills, East New York, Ocean Hill, and Brownsville.
+     description: Erik Martin Dilan is currently serving in his fourth term in the New York State Assembly, serving the people of the 54th district.
+The district covers parts of Bedford Stuyvesant, Bushwick, Cypress-Hills and East New York.
 description: Contact Representative Erik Dilan of New York.
 Contact information for Erik Dilan includes email address, phone number, and mailing address.
 image: erik-dilan.jpeg
 video: